The Inward Investment and International Taxation Review: Belgium

 vi Ultimate beneficial owner register

-The fourth anti-money laundering directive obliges the Member States of the EU to install a register in which the ultimate beneficial owners (UBOs) of legal entities are identified.
+The fourth anti-money laundering directive obliges EU Member States to install a register in which the ultimate beneficial owners (UBOs) of legal entities are identified.
 The Act of 18 September 2017, introducing the UBO register, was published in the Belgian Official Gazette on 6 October 2017 and the implementing Royal Decree of 30 July 2018 was published on 14 August 2018.
 UBOs of Belgian companies need to be identified in the Belgian UBO register.
-The natural persons who (1) directly hold more than 25 per cent of: the shares, the share capital, or the voting rights of a Belgian company, (2) control a holding company that holds more than 25 per cent of the shares or the share capital of a Belgian company, or (3) control the Belgian company by other means, are considered as UBOs.
-As a minimum, the name, the date of birth, the nationality and the address will need to be reported, as well as the nature and the extent of the beneficial interest held.
+The natural persons who directly hold more than 25 per cent of the shares, the share capital, or the voting rights of a Belgian company, control a holding company that holds more than 25 per cent of the shares or the share capital of a Belgian company, or control the Belgian company by other means are considered UBOs.
+As a minimum, the UBO's name, date of birth, nationality and address will need to be reported, as well as the nature and the extent of the beneficial interest held.
 A similar obligation applies to UBOs of foundations, (international) non-profit organisations, trusts and fiduciaries.
 The directors of the entity need to comply with the obligation to report the aforesaid information to the Belgian UBO register.

-As of 1 January 2016, the CRS applies to Belgian financial institutions such as banks, investments entities and certain insurance companies.
+As of 1 January 2016, the common reporting standard applies to Belgian financial institutions such as banks, investments entities and certain insurance companies.
 Reporting to the Belgian tax authorities should be done by 30 June of each year, after which the Belgian tax authorities will exchange the information to the relevant jurisdictions.

 Year in review

-Most of the changes that were introduced in the course of 2020 are discussed above.
-To counter the economic effects of the covid19 pandemic, the legislator has enacted several temporary tax measures such as payment delays, filing extensions and a carry-back of losses incurred in 2020.
+Most of the limited changes that were introduced in the course of 2021 are discussed above.
+To counter the economic effects of the covid-19 pandemic, the legislator has enacted several temporary tax measures such as payment delays, filing extensions and a carry-back of losses incurred in 2020.
+Some of these measures still apply in 2021–2022.

 Outlook and conclusions

 Following the elections in May 2019, a new federal government was formed in September 2020.
-Notwithstanding the budgetary deficit is fast increasing, no major developments in tax legislation are expected in the course of 2021.
+Notwithstanding the fact that budgetary deficit is fast increasing, no major developments in tax legislation are expected during the course of 2022.
+A major reform of the individual income tax is being prepared, but the timing thereof remains unclear.